 This is something to be aware of – especially if you take photos around sunset.
 You usually start with shorter exposures and as it gets dark the exposure times get longer.
 Unfortunately though, the camera will warm up in the process.
 This means Long Exposure NR might be necessary even earlier, when taking one minute exposures or less – only time out in the field will tell.

-While the R5 brings a lot of improvements and new functionality for photographers, it also introduces some limitations.
-For someone who is aware of those, I think the R5 can become a very usable Camera, which can deliver the overall best image quality in Canon's current camera lineup.
+While the Canon EOS R5 brings a lot of improvements and new functionality for photographers, it also introduces some limitations.
+For someone who is aware of those, I think the R5 can become a very usable camera, which can deliver the overall best image quality in Canon's current camera lineup.

-As an outlook: Once I have used the R5 in the field for some time, there will be a follow up article and also some behind the scenes vlogs.
-For this make sure to subscribe to my Youtube Channel.
+As an outlook: Once I have used the R5 in the field for some time, there will be a follow up article and also some behind the scenes videos.
+For this, make sure to subscribe to my Youtube Channel.

 * Above I use Amazon Affiliate Links.
 If you use them to buy something, I’ll get a little commission from Amazon